giuseppeporcelli/end-to-end-ml-application/README.md

 ## Modules

-This workshops consists of five modules:
+This workshops consists of six modules:

 - <a href="01_create_notebook_instance/">**Module 01**</a> - Creating an Amazon SageMaker managed Jupyter notebook instance and an Amazon S3 bucket that will be used for storing data, models and code.
 - <a href="02_data_exploration_and_feature_eng/">**Module 02**</a> - Using AWS Glue and Amazon Athena to execute data preparation and data exploration, and then feature engineering using SparkML.